 Barnaby’s kindred dog loves: long naps in the sunshine and chewing on a great big bone.

 Olly joined Bloomfields Welch after completing a degree in film with First Class Honours, where he specialised in screenwriting.
 In his second year he met a guest lecturer who happened to be an agent, and after quickly grilling him, he realised nurturing and managing talent was a career he wanted to work towards.
-After graduating, he moved to London and successfully completed the Bloomfields Welch internship, where he plans to grow his career and earn his stripes as an agent, alongside qualifying as a personal trainer.
+After graduating, he moved to London and successfully completed the Bloomfields Welch internship, where he plans to grow his career and earn his stripes as an agent, while assisting the senior agents in the company.

 Olly’s loves include: food, exercise, and being told he’s a good boy.